nekobird/rocket/documentation/core/string-util.md

 ### match

-`match(string: string, regex: RegExp): string | string[] | false`
+`match(string: string, regex: RegExp): string | string[] | null`

-It is similar to JavaScript [`string.match(regEx)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) with a few differences.

-It returns false instead of null if there is no match.
+Similar to JavaScript [`string.match(regEx)`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match), it returns `null` if there is no match.
-If there is only one match, it returns the matched string instead of an array.
+But if there is only one match, it returns that matched string instead of an array.

 ### removeExtraWhitespaces